 Brow lamination is the beauty treatment I never knew I needed, but wow, did I need it.
 For as long as I can remember, I've had to deal with brow hairs that have a mind of their own, sprouting out in different directions like siblings that drifted apart as they got older.
 No matter how much I brushed them or saturated them in brow gel, they didn't look like the perfectly-groomed brows I'd see on Instagram.
 You know the ones—they adorn the models made over by the very brilliant Nikki Wolff (otherwise known as @nikki_makeup on the 'gram).
 Despite having done microblading and buying a tin of Soap Brows, my brows still didn't have that certain je ne sais quoi.

 In fact, last year, Wolff did my makeup and while it looked so good I was distraught to wash it off, my brows just didn't look like the models' brows she's famous for making over.
 What did they have that I didn't?
 On my quest for the truth, I discovered brow lamination and I'm here to tell you everything about it, including my first-hand experience getting the treatment.
 To help me out, I turned to Nina Nurian and Melanie Marris,

-A noninvasive procedure that involves straightening the brow hairs so they lie straight, full, and in the right direction.
+Brow lamination is a noninvasive procedure that involves straightening the brow hairs so they lie straight, full, and in the right direction.
+They also appear bigger.

 Benefits of Brow Lamination